Coffee is one of the world's most popular drinks.

 Instant coffee is a powdered and water-soluble version of regular coffee.

-To make the drink, all you need to do is add a spoon of powder into your cup and add hot water.
+To make the drink, all you need to do is add a spoonful of powder to your cup and add hot water.

 Unlike some claims to the contrary, there are no additional ingredients, and the product is made from 100% coffee.